zackhanni/soundslikesoma/_services/04-rehearsal-studio.md

 **Can I bring my photographer?**

 Absolutly!
 Also, consider hiring us for photography or videography as well.
+We have 4k cameras, professional lighting, and backgrops available.

 **Can we extend our rehearsal studio session?**

 As long as the studio space is available you can always add more time to an already booked session.
 The only way to garentee a time slot is to put down a deposit - so someone could book last minute right after you.

+**Are there any noise issues?**

+The building and room are insulated so there are little to no noise issues.
+We do ask that people schedule in advance for rehearsal time to avoid any studio noise conflicts.
+For some podcasts or audiobook recordings we will make the rehearsal space unavailable to book to avoid any background noise.

 - - -